 The most impressive blowhole in all of Hawaii is Kauai’s Spouting Horn in Poipu.
 Ocean water enters the ancient lava flow tube until enough pressure builds to forcefully spew out the water.
 This next video shows Spouting Horn in action.

 – There are several sea caves and lava tubes along the Na Pali coastline.
 If you’re very fit and adventurous, see them by a kayak tour.
 For the less fit, a catamaran or inflatable speed boat tour will give you great views of the coast, plus a possible glimpse of a lava tube.
-(I’ve toured with Captain Andy’s and Blue Dolphin).
+(I’ve toured with Captain Andy’s, Blue Dolphin and Kauai Sea Tours.)
 With a catamaran tour, you may want to mention to the crew that you’d like to see an old lava tube so they can point one out to you.

 Have you seen any of these lava tubes or others on your Hawaii vacation?
 What did you think of them?